 Together we can…

-The workshops also focused on colour and shape.
-Participants of the workshops were given a range of stencils and colours to create their art work, so they are able to fully express themselves.
-Through the workshops AOP took the most common themes which included shapes, colours and narratives to create our artist design brief.
+WThe workshops also focused on colour and shape.
+Participants of the workshops were given a range of stencils and colours to create their artwork, so they could fully express themselves.
+Through the workshops, AOP took the most common themes including shapes, colours and narratives to create our artist design brief.
 The overarching designs include geometric shapes, hopeful images of nature and the Children’s Capital of Culture striking black and yellow palette.
-You can find out more about the Children’s Capital of Culture here.
+You can find out more about the Children’s Capital of Culture on their website. www.childrenscapitalofculture .co.uk